 Audrey Mitchell, RN, is another minority nurse who knows a thing or two about leadership in nursing.
 Throughout her 43-year career in North Carolina and Georgia-based health care organizations, this veteran nurse has witnessed the importance of developing leadership attributes in the midst of the sweeping technological, demographic, economic and other changes that are taking place across most health disciplines.
 Mitchell, who is African American, served as a nursing manager and floor resource contact during her many years as a cardiac and open-heart surgery nurse.
 She has recently retired from the profession but continues to serve as a mentor to new nurses entering the field.

-“It has always been important [for nurses] to develop good leadership skills,” she emphasizes.
+“It has always been important to develop good leadership skills,” she emphasizes.
 “They are necessary to meet patient needs and to keep pace with today’s technological advances.
 As health care professionals, we must work cooperatively and effectively with many kinds of people.
 Nurses are the voices of patients and families.
 They must develop and maintain effective human relations, communication, listening and managing skills.
 Those should all be incorporated into making a good leader.”

 Mitchell believes minority nurses can help advance their careers by educating themselves about the leadership roles available in the health care facilities where they work.
 She also feels hospital administrators should do more to offer incentives to nurses when they observe leadership skills in action.